Prismatic crystals over the de Rham period sheaf: Locally analytic vectors in rings

 \section{Locally analytic vectors in rings}

 In this section, we show that the rings $\wt{\mathbf{B}}^I_L$ and $\bdrplusml$ satisfy the axioms in Prop. \ref{propaxiomring}.
-This is in preparation for next section, where we will used the axiomatized Prop. \ref{propaxiommodule} to construct Sen-Fontaine theory over the Kummer tower.
+This is in preparation for next section, where we will used the axiomatized Prop. \ref{propaxiommodule} to construct Sen--Fontaine theory over the Kummer tower.